romainbenabdelkader/uid-auth/README.US.md

 It is designed as a voluntary standard for U.S. creators and organizations (ASCAP, BMI, SESAC, RIAA, MLC, publishers, indie artists) to establish verifiable provenance, protect works against unauthorized AI training, and support litigation-grade evidence under U.S. copyright law

-Why UID_AUTH matters in the U.S.
+Why UID_AUTH matters in the U.S

-The United States has no equivalent to the European AI Act.
+The United States has no equivalent to the European AI Act

-AI training falls under fair use, evaluated case-by-case.
+AI training falls under fair use, evaluated case-by-case

 UID_AUTH provides creators and rights organizations with: